theCodingPhoenix/isaPlatform/README.md

  + Security
    + 2FA
    + Password change after X days (can be set by user from a preset duration list)
+ + We can extend to customers wanting a transfer of ISA to our platform, current scenario only considers new ISAs